acmiyaguchi/acmiyaguchi.me/blog/_posts/2021-01-26-gpuactive-backfill.md

 ---
 layout: post
-title: Backfilling rejected GPUActive telemetry data
+title: Backfilling rejected GPUActive Telemetry data
 date: 2021-01-26 16:44:00 -0800
 category: Engineering
 tags:
   - bigquery
   - data engineering
+  - ingestion
 ---

+Data ingestion is a process that involves decompressing, validating, and transforming millions of documents an hour.
+The schemas of data coming into our systems are constantly evolving, sometimes causing partial outages of data availablility when the conditions are ripe.
+In this post, I'll go over how we discovered and backfilled data rejected in our ingestion pipeline due to a small change in the format of a Telemetry ping.

 ## Catching and fixing the error

+Every Monday, a group of data engineers pours over a set of dashboards and plots that are indicative of data ingestion health.
+On 2020-08-04, we filed a bug where we observed an [elevated rate of schema validation errors coming from `environment/system/gfx/adapters/N/GPUActive`][error-bug].
+For errors like these that are small fractions of our overall volume, partial outages are typically not urgent (as in "we need to drop everything right now and resolve this stat!" urgent).
+We called the subject experts and found out that [code responsible for reporting multiple GPUs in the environment][source-bug] had changed.

+An intern reached out to me about a DNS study that he was running a few weeks after the bug was file.
+I helped figure out that his external monitor setup with his Macbook was causing rejections like the ones that we had seen weeks before.
+[One PR and one deploy later][fix-pr], I watched the error rates for the GPUActive field drop to zero.

-![Plot of GPUActive errors](/assets/2021-01-26/gpuactive-error-plot.png)
+![Plot of GPUActive errors](/assets/2021-01-26/gpuactive-error-plot.png) _**Figure**: Error counts for `environment/system/gfx/adapters/N/GPUActive`_

-The number of errors drops abruptly on 2020-08-20, which corresponds to the deploy date of the PR.
-I'll be filing a follow up bug for potential backfill.
+The mispecification of the schema resulted in 4.1 million documents between 2020-07-04 and 2020-08-20 to be sent to our error stream, awaiting reprocessing.

-## Running backfill
+## Running a backfill

-So now a good 3 or 4 months later, we went ahead and performed the backfill.

-We ran the backfill in the `moz-fx-data-backfill-7` project.
+In January of 2021, we ran the [backfill of the GPUActive rejects][backfill-bug].
 First, we determine the backfill range by querying the relevant error table:

 ```sql
 SELECT